zk-org/zk/docs/config.md

 # Default editor used to open notes.
 editor = "nvim"

+# Default shell used by aliases and commands.
+shell = "/bin/bash"

 # Pager used to scroll through long output.
 pager = "less -FIRX"